PIFAH/turret-joint/README.md

 Note: It is also the case that the area of the electrode in the solution may strong affect the resistance.
 I did a poor job with this, just heating some jumper wires and pushing them into place and then sealing with epoxy.
 That will have to be controlled in a better version.

+###

+Note: in July 2019, Avinash Baskaran joined this project.